marthagriggs9/deep-learning-challenge/AlphabetSoupCharity_Analysis.md

 ### Summary
 In the three attempts, the model failed to reach the target model performance of 75% accuracy.
 A recommendation for reaching that accuracy or higher would be to add or gather more data to add to the dataset to make it larger.
+Using a different classification model (multi-class or multi-label) could also lead to better predicting on whether applicants will be successful if funded by Alphabet Soup.